McUsr/FB/Docs/technical/namingconventions.md

 ### The literals for the kinds are set in stone

-Both 'Periodic' and 'OneShot', enumerating the two kinds of backs are hardcoded into the scripts, and changing them will break the scripts.
+Both 'Periodic' and 'OneShot', enumerating the two kinds of backups are hardcoded into the scripts, and changing them will break the scripts.

 ### The literals for enumerating the different backupschmes are set in stone

 They are hardcoded into the scripts as kinds as described above.

-  Last updated:23-01-29 17:40
+  Last updated:23-02-02 17:17